-Many learning and development functions struggle with limited resources and influence over the business.
+Many learning and training departments struggle with limited resources and little influence over the business.
 At the same time, we are facing massive skill shifts.
-The World Economic Forum estimates that an average employee needs 101 days of re-skilling over the next 5 years.
+The World Economic Forum estimates that an average employee needs 101 days of reskilling over the next 5 years.

-One of the challenges is that we need to adequately demonstrate the value of investing in continuous development and reskilling.
-To be able to do that, we need to speak an economic language to show the return of investment.
-For example, a typical organization of a few thousand employees can save several million SEK per year through efficiency improvements.
-It is investments that can be used to help employees learn more, become more flexible and cope with the transition that is now taking place.
+One of the problems is that we (in training) do not adequately demonstrate the value of training.
+We don’t speak an economic language.
+For example, a typical organization of a few thousand employees can for example save several million sek per year through efficiency improvements.
+It is money that can be used to help employees learn more, become more flexible and cope with the transition that is now taking place.

-Many industries are facing major changes as a result of accelerating digitization.
-Critical skills and development are in focus of world leaders.
+Many industries are facing major changes as a result of accelerating digitisation.
+Skills and training are the focus of world leaders.
 According to PwC, 83% of CEOs believe that a lack of key skills is an obstacle against growth.
-At the same time there is a belief that very little is happening.
-Only 9% of Swedish business leaders say that there is clear progress in this area and one in four state that there is no resources for skill development.
+At the same time there is a feeling that very little is happening.
+Only 9% of Swedish business leaders say that there is clear progress and one in four state that there is no resources for skill development.

-A mix of will and insight in senior management but also a lack of resources is what I hear when I visit L&D departments.
-The desire to invest in learning does not reach all the way to the L&D department, to really gather resources.
+A mix of will and insight in the management but a lack of resources is also what I get told is an issue when I visit training departments.
+The desire to invest in learning does not reach all the way to the learning and training department, to really gather resources.

-Changing the culture and making the necessary changes is not a top priority among the management.
-The L&D manager is usually not part of the organization’s management team, rather often found in a central function where resources are slimmed down.
+Changing the culture and making the necessary changes is not a top priority amongst the management.
+The education manager is usually removed from the organization’s management team, further down in the HR organization.
+A central function where resources are usually slimmed down.

 - Show that we are a strategic partner in the shifts that are now taking place.

-- Measure and show the impact of learning for the business.
+- Measure and show the impact of training/operations for the business.

-- Talk the language of the business and show senior management the value of formal training.
+- Talk the language of the business and show the senior management the value of learning.

-- Join the business and actually observe and ask employees about challenges at work.
+- Join the business floor and actually observe and ask employees about their challenges at work.

-- Name the L&D Department something more connected to the challenges of today regarding agility, constant development, collaborative, adaptability, etc.
+- Call the Learning and Training Department for something more connected to the challenges of today regarding agility, constant development, training, adaptability, etc.

-In fact, we have a great business case.
-A typical organization with 10,000 employees already spend SEK 4-500 million formal training.
+In fact, we’re already sitting on a coffer.
+A typical organization with 10,000 employees already spend SEK 4-500 mn on formal training.
 Most of it with very little effect.
-To reduce half of that spend, as I will show, is not impossible What could you as an L&D manager achieve with SEK 200 million annually instead?
+To release half of it, as I will show, is not a major problem.
+What could you as an education manager achieve with SEK 200 mn annually?

 - Cost savings with digitisation of learning.